-Our certificate of incorporation and stockholders agreement provide that no action may be taken or vote approved by our board of directors or any committee thereof (other than the audit committee or any other committee of directors that may be created with the approval of Home Holdings) without the affirmative vote of two directors nominated by Home Holdings (one of which is a director nominated by Catterton and one of which is a director nominated by Tower Three).
+Our certificate of incorporation and stockholders agreement provide that, for so long as Home Holdings owns a majority of the voting power of our outstanding common stock, no action may be taken or vote approved by our board of directors or any committee thereof (other than the audit committee or any other committee of directors that may be created with the approval of Home Holdings) without the affirmative vote of two directors nominated by Home Holdings (one of which is a director nominated by Catterton and one of which is a director nominated by Tower Three).
 Accordingly, Home Holdings will be able to control the decisions of our board of directors and its committees, other than the audit committee or any such other committee whose creation is approved by Home Holdings.
 Home Holdings and the Principal Equity Holders will cease to have these veto rights when they cease to own a majority of the voting power of our outstanding common stock.
+Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings will no longer hold a majority of the voting power of our outstanding common stock after consummation of this offering.